WHEN: December 5-7, 2018

 - Nikahang Kowsar, Iranian political cartoonist now living in exile.

 - Janet Steele, associate professor of journalism at George Washington University.
-She spoke to CIR in February of 2018 on Journalism and Islam.
+She spoke to CIR in February of 2018 on Journalism and

-The Summit is for journalists and media professionals; for students studying these issues or actively working in newsrooms; and for a general public fascinated by the essential interplay between democracy and the fourth estate.
+Journalism under Fire is for journalists and media professionals; for students studying these issues or actively working in newsrooms; and for a general public fascinated by the essential interplay between democracy and the fourth estate.
 Each day will open with a plenary covering the day’s major theme to set the tone, with various parallel sessions exploring specific aspects of the theme.

 - Day One (5 December): Free the Press: Persecution, Fake News, and Accountability